rhdhorchestrator/orchestrator-helm-operator/docs/README.md

 - **postgresql/**
   - Documentation for installing PostgreSQL Server

-- **release-1.2/**
+- **release-x.y/**
-  - Installation instructions, and configuration details specific to version 1.2 of the Orchestrator project.
+  - Installation instructions, and configuration details specific to version x.y of the Orchestrator project.

 ## Additional Resources